brewinapps/ios-maven-plugin/README.md

 ## Features
-1. Compilation of iOS applications
+1. Compilation and siging of iOS applications
 2. Distribution of iOS applications
 3. Versioning of iOS applications
 4. One-step HockeyApp deployment